lowellbander/medical-grade/README.md

 * forum for fun activities [to do while on drugs] in the area
 * share stories (associated with people/drugs/locations/activities/particular strains of drugs)
 * need someway to reduce culpability?
+* ratings, reviews for strains
+* online payment
+* make it social
+* tinder for drugs - who wants to do what where and when
+* buyer relationions